seanmerron/Retirement-Roadmap/README.md

   -  HSAs stay with you for life to help pay for a wide range of medical expenses using pre-tax dollars and the funds can be accessed for any purpose after 65.
   -  If you don't have access to a HSA I recommend sticking with a good comprehensive health plan and wouldn't get a high deductible plan without it.
 There is too much debt risk.
 -  Get a FSA (Flexible Spending Account) if you know of a procedure you need to have in the covered year or you can estimate out of pocket costs(medications, co-pays) so you can use pre-tax dollars to pay for these expenses.
 Try not to overestimate because un-used FSA funds are lost at the end of the year but the funds are available on day 1 of the covered year for use right away.
-  -  If you have a HSA I would still consider using a FSA first for planned medical expenses to allow your HSA to continue growing for future uses when you may not be able to contribute anymore.
+  -  If you have a HSA plan you usually don't have access to a Health FSA but can still get the Dental/Vision only.
 -  Medical Bills are 0% interest and you don't have to pay them in full right away.
 Call the company you owe and setup a low monthly payment plan you can afford to keep you out of debt.
   -  If you're still making payments into a new year or changed plans, use a FSA and/or HSA to help finish them.
 -  Prescriptions are often cheaper when re-ordered in higher quantities and many manufacturers offer coupons.